Ramzan-Ali12/Laravel/README.md

 ## Usage

 To use Laravel CRUD, open your browser and go to http://localhost:8000.
 You will see a list of data from the database.
-You can add a new record by clicking on the "Add New" button, edit an existing record by clicking on the "Edit" button, or delete a record by clicking on the "Delete" button.
+You can add a new record by clicking on the "Add New" button, edit an existing record by clicking on the "Edit" button, or delete a record by clicking on the "Delete" button and View the record by click on the View buton.

 ## Home Page
 ![image](https://user-images.githubusercontent.com/103037323/235219731-966c2a62-5aca-4b69-9909-225a2bb632af.png)